Implicit transaction costs and the fundamental theorems of asset pricing: Introduction

 The no arbitrage (NA) property is still true in our framework.
 By limiting ourselves to c\'agl\'ad adapted trading strategies, we also prove the no free lunch with vanishing risk (NFLVR) property.
 The proof of the NA property proceeds more or less along the same lines as in the standard proof of the NA property.
 On the other hand, the proof of the FFTAP starts by first proving that the set of all admissible portfolios is bounded in $L^0$.
-This permits us to conclude that also the set composed of quadratic variations of all admissible trading strategies, together with transaction costs, are bounded in $L^0$.
-Next, supposing the NFLVR holds, we prove a compactness result which shows that every sequence of bounded quadratic variation, admissible trading strategies has a sequence of convex combinations which converges a.s. to an admissible quadratic bounded variation trading strategy.
+This also permits us to conclude that the set composed of the continuous part of the quadratic variations of all admissible trading strategies is bounded in $L^0$.
+Next, supposing the NFLVR holds, we prove a compactness result which shows that every sequence of bounded quadratic variation, admissible trading strategies has a sequence of convex combinations which converges a.s. to a bounded quadratic variation trading strategy.
+More importantly, we show that any sequence of bounded quadratic variation, admissible trading strategies has a subsequence which converges a.s. to a bounded quadratic variation trading strategy.
 Using this important result, we then prove that the set of all admissible portfolios that can be dominated by an admissible portfolio is Fatou-closed.
-As a corollary of the above proofs, we show that by restricting the above set to continuous bounded variation processes (zero quadratic variations) the set becomes a convex cone and is Fatou-closed but now also weak*-closed.
+As a corollary of the above proofs, we show that by restricting the set of admissible portfolios to trading strategies that are continuous and of bounded variation, the set becomes a convex cone and is not only Fatou-closed but also weak*-closed.
 Finally, equipped with these results we give the proof of the FFTAP.

+It is worth mentioning that the recent paper by L\'epinette \& Tran (2017) proves that, under some conditions on the structure of the transaction costs, the FFTAP stated as in the standard arbitrage pricing theory is still valid under a discrete time setting and under general non-linear transaction costs.
+The equivalent probability measure rules out arbitrage opportunities that hold also in financial models with linear transaction costs.
+From this point of view, the models are equivalent, in the sense that a risk-neutral probability measure in our setting corresponds to zero arbitrage opportunities in the model with no bid-ask spread part (linear transaction costs part) and price impact part, and zero arbitrage opportunities in the model with only the bid-ask spread part (linear transaction costs part).